 Sometimes it may not be clear whether our rules allow us to investigate your complaint.
 We may ask you or your bank for more information and then determine whether we can investigate further.
 If we then consider we cannot, we will explain why.
 We will give you the opportunity to respond before a decision is made.

 The relationship between you and your bank is confidential.
-We will ask you to sign a Waiver of Confidentiality so your bank can give us its information.
+We will ask you to sign a privacy authorisation so your bank can give us its information.
 Throughout our investigation we may ask you and your bank to give us information, either by phone, email or in writing.
 It is important we have all the information we need to be fair to both you and your bank.

 Any information we have from you or your bank will usually be available to the other party.
 Please let us know if you have any concerns about us sharing your information with your bank.
 We will not share your personal information with parties other than your bank without your consent.

-We ask both you and your bank to reply to our requests for information within two weeks.
+We ask both you and your bank to reply to our requests for information within one week.
 This helps us resolve your complaint as quickly as possible.
 Please be aware that we record calls for quality assurance and training purposes.

 We will confirm receipt of and/or respond to correspondence within five working days.
 If we are reviewing information supplied or preparing a decision on your complaint, this may take further time however we will update you at least once a fortnight.